udellgroup/orie7191/syllabus/syllabus.md

 * finding local minima efficiently: [lee2016gradient] shows GD only converges to minimizers (not saddle points), and [lee2017first] extends the result to other first order methods
 * [gunasekar2017implicit] Gradient descent on factored formulation of matrix completion implicitly regularized the nuclear norm
 * [bhojanapalli2016global] [ge2016matrix] The factored formulation of matrix completion from incoherent measurements has no spurious local minima
+* [waldspurger2018rank] ...but only if the rank is high enough
 * [ma2017implicit] Gradient descent (implicitly) imposes regularization for a wide variety of statistical models
 %* cubic regularization?
 %* adding noise?